 Conserving a Dartmoor Longhouse

-The work carried out so far has revealed some fascinating information about the development of this building from its original two rooms to the building we see today.
+The work carried out has revealed some fascinating information about the development of this building from its original two rooms to the building we see today.
 Alongside this we have also been considering the importance and location of historic farmsteads such as Higher Uppacott and their distribution across the Dartmoor area.

 Dartmoor’s longhouses are internationally important and comprise the highest survival of longhouses (along with Brittany) in northern Europe.